 If you’re afraid of what’s underwater when you swim, you probably don’t want to keep reading.
-Because Lake Washington, in its 214 feet depth has some pretty crazy things hidden at the bottom including planes, cars, and an entire forest.
+Because Lake Washington, in its 214-foot depth has some pretty unexpected things hidden at the bottom including planes, cars, and an entire forest.
 If it sounds creepy, trust us, it’s creepier than you could ever imagine.

 Now before we leave you with this information, you can find the trees at the north end of Kirkland and two forests off the coast of Mercer Island.
-If you’d like to learn more you can click here.
-And if you’ve had an experience with one of these forests, let us know, we’re pretty curious.
+Enjoy the lake!